City-of-Helsinki/drupal-tools/README.md

 Files can be ignored by creating a file called `.platform/ignore`.
 The file should contain one file per line.

-For example, add something like this to your `ignore` file to never update `settings.php` or `Dockerfile` files:
+For example, add something like this to your `ignore` file to never update `settings.php` and `Dockerfile` files:

 ```
 public/sites/default/settings.php